 Tullow’s second major discoveries and subsequent development in Ghana is the TEN field.

 In May 2013, the Plan of Development for TEN was approved by the government of Ghana and Tullow commenced its second major Operated deepwater development.
-By the end of 2015, over 85% of the project was completed with first oil on track for July/August 2016, using an FPSO with a gross facility design capacity of 80,000 bopd.
-Once both fields are on plateau production from 2017, Tullow’s current equity would result in net average oil production of over 70,000 bopd from Ghana.
+At the end of April 2016, over 90% of the project was completed with first oil on track for July/August 2016, using an FPSO with a gross facility design capacity of 80,000 bopd.
+Once both fields are on plateau production, net average oil production will be over 70,000 bopd from Ghana.